MOUNT ROYAL ELEMENTARY/MIDDLE SCHOOL

 Mount Royal Elementary/Middle School is a Maryland Excellence in Gifted and Talented Education (EGATE) school.
-For our gifted and talented students, staff uses a variety of measures to identify and serve students who exhibit an exceptionally high level of performance in one or more subject area.
+For our gifted and talented students, the staff uses a variety of measures to identify and serve students who exhibit an exceptionally high level of performance in one or more subject areas.

 What's the difference between Gifted and Advanced?

-Gifted learners have ability and achievement scores in the 90th to 99th percentile range (level 5 on PARCC in both ELA and math), while advanced learners' scores fall in the 80th to 89th percentile range (level 4 on PARCC in both ELA and math).
+Gifted learners have ability and achievement scores in the 90th to 99th percentile range (level 5 on PARCC/MCAP in both ELA and math), while advanced learners' scores fall in the 80th to 89th percentile range (level 4 on PARCC/MCAP in both ELA and math).